jubetz/cldemo-netq2/README.md

 Within Docker Swarm, server01 acts as the _Swarm Manager_ while server02, server03 and server04 act as _Swarm Workers_.

-A container running Apache is deployed across three of the nodes in the swarm.
+Swarm deploys an Apache service.
+The service creates three apache containers which are deployed on various nodes in the swarm.

 **To provision this demo**, from the oob-mgmt-server
 * `cd docker` (roh for Routing On the Host)